Fibreglass Roofing Cost

 Fibreglass roofing is exceptionally durable when compared to other roofing materials.
 It is also highly resistant to weather and energy efficient.
 These qualities make it a great choice for both residential and commercial buildings.

 Fibreglass roofing is made from fine glass fibres and strengthened plastic.
-A fibreglass roof will typically cost around £10,000 - £20,000.
+A fibreglass roof will typically cost around £10,000 to £20,000.
 The overall cost will depend mostly on the size of your roof.
 However, your location can also play a part in the cost.
 Those based in London can expect to pay more than those based in other areas of the UK.

 How many years do GRP fibreglass flat roofs tend to last?